Frequently Asked Questions By Topic

 What can I do if I think I may be experiencing symptoms of COVID-19?

-According to the BC Ministry of Health, if you are experiencing the following symptoms: a fever, cough, sneezing, sore throat, or difficulty breathing you need to self-isolate for 14 days.
+According to the BC Ministry of Health, if you are experiencing the following symptoms: a fever, cough, sneezing, sore throat, or difficulty breathing you need to self-isolate for at least 10 days.
 You can check your symptoms online through the BC Ministry of Health's COVID-19 symptom self-assessment tool.

 Are there any cases in Fort St. John?